 Example: BMW M2, Audi R8

 Plus point: Sportier look, better acceleration and braking performance

 A coupe is a two-door body type with a sloping rear roofline, typically based on the full-size sedan.
 However, many automobile companies have been marketing four-door cars as coupes for almost two decades.

-The body type of a coupe features two- or four-seat cabin with limited space in the back row.
+The body type of a coupe features a two- or four-seat cabin with limited space in the back row.
 It includes top of the range trim level and engines.
 Nowadays, most sports and muscle cars come with a coupe body, including Lamborghini Aventador, Bugatti Veyron, and Ford Mustang.

 They are well known for their high-performance, luxury features, and stylish looks.
-But since this type of cars is reserved for the luxury market, affordable car manufacturers do not offer that many coupe models.
+But since this type of car is reserved for the luxury market, affordable car manufacturers do not offer that many coupe models.

 10A.
 Muscle Car